aws/copilot-cli/site/content/docs/commands/task-run.en.md

       --task-role string               Optional.
 The ARN of the role for the task to use.

 Utility Flags
       --follow                        Optional.
 Specifies if the logs should be streamed.
       --generate-cmd string           Optional.
 Generate a command with a pre-filled value for each flag.
                                       To use it for an ECS service, specify --generate-cmd <cluster name>/<service name>.
                                       Alternatively, if the service or job is created with Copilot, specify --generate-cmd <application>/<environment>/<service or job name>.
                                       Cannot be specified with any other flags.
+      --acknowledge-secrets-access    Optional.
+Skip the confirmation question and grant access to the secrets specified by --secrets flag.
+                                      This flag is useful only when '--secret' flag is specified
 ```

 ## Examples